pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

 you want to repeat until something happens (like the user hits the quit button) then use a ``while`` loop.

-For example, a ``for`` loop can be used to print all student records since the computer knows how many students there are.
-A ``while`` loop would need to be used to check for when a user hits the mouse button since the computer has no idea how long it will have to wait.
+For example, a ``for`` loop can be used to print all student records, since the computer knows how many students there are.
+We could wait for the user to click the mouse button with a ``while`` loop, because we don't know how many times we'll have to loop before that happens.

 For Loops
 ---------